-3.2.6.1 SACCS Turbo Strategy
+3.4 SACCS Turbo Strategy

-The purpose of the strategy is to balance the performance of turbo petrol engines to the FIA specified 5 liter NA (Normally Aspirated) Ford engine power curve.
+- 3.4.1 The purpose of the strategy is to balance the performance of turbo petrol engines to the FIA specified 5 liter NA (Normally Aspirated) Ford engine power curve.
 This will only be applicable in the SACCS National Championship for cars in the FIA T1 class with supercharged (turbocharged) petrol engines.
+Competitors wishing to compete in full FIA specification may do so. - i.
 The strategy will be based on the FIA regulations in App J Art 285, but simplified.
-The SACCS required sensors and harness may be to FIA regulation.
-Should teams compete in FIA events, only the additional ECU's, loggers, sensors and harnessess will be required.
+The SACCS required ECU, Data logger, sensors and harness may differ from FIA regulation to limit costs.
+Should teams compete in FIA events, only the additional ECU's, loggers and harnesses will be required.
+SACCS requirements in art 3.4.2 - ii.
 Method to balance performance NA versus Turbo: